 Conclusion

-Consult Odint Consulting if you have any additional questions about the types and features of share capital.
+Consult OnDemand International if you have any additional questions about the types and features of share capital.
 We look forward to responding to your inquiries.

 FAQ’s

-Share capital is the proportion of funds a business can legitimately acquire through selling shares.
-Equity share capital and Preferred share capital are two categories of share capital.
+Share capital, which common or preferred shares can express, is the proportion of funds a business can legitimately acquire through selling shares.

 Common share capital is generated by selling common shares to the general public.
 Common shareholders are granted voting rights, which rise proportionately with the number of shares they possess.